Imagine picking a bowlful of lettuce, a few tomatoes, cucumbers, green onion and radishes and making a healthy homegrown salad!

 And if you’re on a budget and really need to save money when first starting out, there are some great tips in this article: Vegetable Gardening on a Budget: 21 Ways to Save Money When Growing Food

 Little gardens for little spaces―learn to grow fresh food at home

 Do you need more help?
 Here are some additional resources that will help you stay on track and keep that motivation going into your second year!
 Remember YOU’VE GOT THIS!

-If you’re already an email subscriber, you’ll find the guide in the Downloadables Library – get the link in the weekly emails you receive.
+If you’re already an email subscriber, you’ll find a link to the Homegrown Resources Library in the weekly emails you receive.